KnapsackPro/knapsack_pro-ruby/README.md

     LoadError: cannot load such file -- spec_helper

 then problem might be related to the fact you specified complex `KNAPSACK_PRO_TEST_FILE_PATTERN` and knapsack_pro gem cannot detect correct main test directory with spec_helper.
 You should set `KNAPSACK_PRO_TEST_DIR=spec`.
 Please [read also example](#how-can-i-run-tests-from-multiple-directories).

+#### Why my CI build fails when I use Test::Unit even when all tests passed?

+Please ensure you are actually using only Test::Unit runner.
+You may use some hybrid of Test::Unit and Minitest.
+Ensure you are not loading Minitest.

 #### Queue Mode problems